-9.1 Mix cement with water and mold, cure, dry, and cut in accordance with Practice C 163, to produce the appropriate size and shape specimens for testing as specified below.
+9.1 Allow dry cement to expand/swell by standing for at least 15 min. then mix cement with water, and mold, cure, dry and cut in accordance with Practice C 163, to produce the appropriate size and shape specimens, for testing as specified below.